iamkhaidarzakirov/web-scraping/README.md

 Hey there!
-At this repo I publish my web scraping works, to share with community.
+In this repository I publish my web scraping scripts, which able to share with community.